fredzqm/pygameLearning/Level-2/README.txt

 =================================================================================
 Challenge
 =================================================================================
-1. Create a circle around your mouse.
+1. Create a red circle around your mouse.
-2. Right click makes it larger, and left click makes it smaller.
+2. Use B to switch screen color to blue and use R to switch screen color to red
-	Hint: Do some experimenting to see what event.button represent
+	Hint: you can set GameLogic.img to a new surface.
 3. Print out some message like "Game ending ..." when you quit the game
 	Hint: The event is pygame.QUIT